Yellow fever: Causes and transmission

 Although Reed has received much of the credit in United States history books for "beating" yellow fever, he had fully credited Finlay with the discovery of the yellow fever vector, and how it might be controlled.
-Reed often cited Finlay's papers in his own articles, and also credited him for the discovery in his personal correspondence.
+Reed often cited Finlay's papers in his articles and also credited him for the discovery in his correspondence.
 The acceptance of Finlay's work was one of the most important and far-reaching effects of the U.S. Army Yellow Fever Commission of 1900.
 Applying methods first suggested by Finlay, the United States government and Army eradicated yellow fever in Cuba and later in Panama, allowing completion of the Panama Canal.
 While Reed built on the research of Finlay, historian François Delaporte notes that yellow fever research was a contentious issue.
 Scientists, including Finlay and Reed, became successful by building on the work of less prominent scientists, without always giving them the credit they were due.
 Reed's research was essential in the fight against yellow fever.
 He is also credited for using the first type of medical consent form during his experiments in Cuba, an attempt to ensure that participants knew they were taking a risk by being part of testing.

 Like Cuba and Panama, Brazil also led a highly successful sanitation campaign against mosquitoes and yellow fever.
 Beginning in 1903, the campaign led by Oswaldo Cruz, then director general of public health, resulted not only in eradicating the disease but also in reshaping the physical landscape of Brazilian cities such as Rio de Janeiro.
-During rainy seasons, Rio de Janeiro had regularly suffered floods, as water from the bay surrounding the city overflowed into Rio's narrow streets.
+During rainy seasons, Rio de Janeiro regularly suffered floods, as water from the bay surrounding the city overflowed into Rio's narrow streets.
 Coupled with the poor drainage systems found throughout Rio, this created swampy conditions in the city's neighborhoods.
-Pools of stagnant water stood year-long in city streets and proved to be a fertile ground for disease-carrying mosquitoes.
+Pools of stagnant water stood year-long in city streets and proved to be fertile ground for disease-carrying mosquitoes.
 Thus, under Cruz's direction, public health units known as "mosquito inspectors" fiercely worked to combat yellow fever throughout Rio by spraying, exterminating rats, improving drainage, and destroying unsanitary housing.
 Ultimately, the city's sanitation and renovation campaigns reshaped Rio de Janeiro's neighborhoods.
 Its poor residents were pushed from city centers to Rio's suburbs, or to towns found in the outskirts of the city.
 In later years, Rio's most impoverished inhabitants would come to reside in favelas.